Request a Note: How the Request Function Shapes X's Community Notes System: Abstract

 \section{Abstract}

-X's Community Notes is a crowdsourced fact-checking system.
-To improve its scalability, X recently introduced ``Request Community Note'' feature, enabling users to solicit fact-checks from contributors on specific posts.
+\X's Community Notes is a crowdsourced fact-checking system.
+To improve its scalability, \X introduced ``Request Community Note'' feature, enabling users to solicit fact-checks from contributors on specific posts.
 Yet, its implications for the system---what gets checked, by whom, and with what quality---remain unclear.
 Using \num{98685} requested posts and their associated notes, we evaluate how requests shape the Community Notes system.
-We find that contributors prioritize posts with higher misleadingness and from authors with greater misinformation exposure, but neglect political content emphasized by requestors.
-Selection also diverges along partisan lines: contributors more often annotate posts from Republicans, while requestors surface more from Democrats.
-Although only 12\% of posts receive request-fostered notes from top contributors, these notes are rated as more helpful and less polarized than others, partly reflecting top contributors' selective fact-checking of misleading posts.
+We find that requested posts with higher GPT-estimated misleadingness and from authors with greater misinformation exposure are more likely to receive notes.
+Conversely, requested political posts (vs. non-political) are less likely to receive notes.
+We also observe partisan asymmetries: posts from Republicans are more likely to receive notes than those from Democrats.
+Although only 12\% of requested posts receive request-fostered notes from top contributors, these notes are rated as more helpful and less polarized than others, partly reflecting top contributors' selective fact-checking of misleading posts.
 Our findings highlight both the limitations and promise of requests for scaling high-quality community-based fact-checking.

 \ccsdesc[500]{Human-centered computing~Social media} \ccsdesc[500]{Information systems~Crowdsourcing} \ccsdesc[500]{Human-centered computing~Empirical studies in collaborative and social computing} \ccsdesc[500]{Security and privacy~Human and societal aspects of security and privacy}